oscarbranson/latools/docs/_sources/users/beginners/8-filtering.rst.txt

 You can apply different filters to different subsets of samples...
 We'll come back to this later.
 This display shows all the filters you've calculated, and which analytes they are applied to.

-Before we think about applying the filter, we should check what it has acutally done to the data.
+Before we think about applying the filter, we should check what it has actually done to the data.

 .. note:: Filters do not delete any data.
-They simply create a *mask* which tells latools funcions which data to use, and which to ignore.
+They simply create a *mask* which tells latools functions which data to use, and which to ignore.

 Checking a Filter
 -----------------